-The accounting principles and calculations based upon under the preparation of the annual financial statements are the same as those applied for the preparation of the annual financial statements for FY ended as at 31/12/2018 and successively applied to all the presented periods, apart from the below mentioned amendments, adopted by the Company as at 01/01/2019.
-The Company proceeded with the first time adoption of IFRS 16 "Leases".
-The nature and the effect of all the amendments are analyzed in the following paragraphs.
+The accounting principles and calculations based upon under the preparation of the annual financial statements are the same as those applied for the preparation of the annual financial statements for FY ended as at 31/12/2019 and successively applied to all the presented periods, apart from the below mentioned amendments, adopted by the Company as at 01/01/2020.

-2.1.1 New Standards, Interpretations, Revisions and Amendments to existing Standards that are effective and have been adopted by the European Union
+2.1.1 New Standards, Interpretations, Revisions and Amendments to existing Standards that are effective and have been adopted by the European Union after 01/01/2020.

-The following new Standards, Interpretations and amendments of IFRSs have been issued by the International Accounting Standards Board (IASB), are adopted by the European Union, and their application is mandatory from or after 01/01/2019.
+The following new Standards, Interpretations and amendments of IFRSs have been issued by the International